 You automate by setting up workflows that will get the work done for you (on autopilot!).
 At the most basic level, each marketing automation workflow will include a:

 - Trigger: An action needed to cue the automation (for example, abandoning their online shopping cart)

 - Action: What your marketing automation platform does in response to the trigger (for example, sending an abandoned cart email to that shopper)

-Automation is increasing in popularity across all industries, and marketing is no exception.
+Project automation engineering is increasing in popularity across all industries, and marketing is no exception.
 Social Media Today’s 2019 State of Marketing Automation Survey found that 75% of companies already use at least one kind of marketing automation tool.
 A separate study found that, of the companies who aren’t using marketing automation tools quite yet, 40% plan to adopt one soon.

-Marketing automation processes refer to the different marketing tasks that you can automate with the right software.
+Digital marketing automation processes refer to the different marketing tasks that you can automate with the right software.
 Because so much marketing happens online today, a ton of marketing processes can be automated, including (but certainly not limited to):

 Can you optimize online marketing automation?

 Here’s the short answer: absolutely.
 But, before we get into the details, let’s make sure we have a shared understanding of what it means to “optimize” online marketing automation.

 When we say “optimize” your online marketing activities, what we really mean is to make the most of them.
 You can do that in a number of different ways, including: